JawherLabben/monitoringAlertingForMulti-cloudEnvironments/README.md

 Most Prometheus components are written in Go, so they can be easily built and deployed as static binaries.

 ## Prometheus Architecture

+The monitoring component of this solution is based on the Prometheus architecture, a powerful open-source monitoring and alerting toolkit.
+Prometheus follows a pull-based model, where it scrapes metrics data from the monitored targets at regular intervals.
+The key components of the Prometheus architecture are:

+* Prometheus Server: Responsible for collecting and storing metrics data from the monitored targets.
+* Metrics Exporters: Agents or plugins that expose metrics in a format that Prometheus can scrape.
+* Targets: The machines or services that are monitored and provide metrics to Prometheus.
+* Alertmanager: Handles alert notifications based on predefined alerting rules.
+* Grafana: A popular data visualization tool used to create dashboards and visualize metrics collected by Prometheus.

 This diagram shows the architecture of Prometheus and some of its ecosystem components.

 ![architecture](https://github.com/JawherLabben/monitoringAlertingForMulti-cloudEnvironments/assets/75523733/6bff693a-1acd-4891-be5a-64f6754ee1f8)